 1. The Cheagle (Beagle x Chihuahua)

-These toy-sized pooch-pairings yield affectionate, spirited, sociable, and fun-loving canine companions with confidence that belies their tiny proportions (thanks in large part to their Chihuahua parents).
+This toy-sized pooch pairing can produce an affectionate, spirited, sociable, and fun-loving canine companion with confidence that belies his tiny proportions (thanks in large part to his Chihuahua parent).

-But despite these awesome traits, the Cheagle or Beagle Chi has a surprisingly high energy level, which means you’ll need to provide these little guys and gals with plenty of daily exercise.
-This will not only keep them healthier and happier, but it’ll help prevent them from developing problematic behaviors like jumping and nuisance barking.
+But despite these awesome traits, the Cheagle or Beagle Chi has a surprisingly high energy level, which means you’ll need to provide this little one with plenty of daily exercise.
+This will not only keep him healthier and happier, but it’ll also help prevent him from developing problematic behaviors like jumping and nuisance barking.
+That said, his alert nature paired with his parent breeds being vocal won’t mesh well with apartment life.

 2. The Bagel (Beagle x Basset Hound)